-IL.
-When the intermediate language corresponding to the break statement is encountered in the program's assembly, control is immediately transferred to the statement following the enclosing block.
+Tip When a break is encountered in the IL, control is immediately transferred to the statement following the enclosing block.

 using System;